dmc-tdy/dmc-tdy/README.md

-👋 Hi, I’m @dmc-tdy
+- 👋 Hi, I’m @dmc-tdy
-👀 I’m interested in Digital Imaging, Computational Photography, and FPGA-based Vision Processing 💞️ I’m looking to collaborate on Stereo Vision, 3D Reconstruction, and Camera Calibration
+- 👀 I’m interested in Digital Imaging, Computational Photography, etc etc etc...
+- 💞️ I’m looking to collaborate on Stereo Vision, 3D Reconstruction, and Camera Calibration

 <!---
 dmc-tdy/dmc-tdy is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.